"Try not to die by tripping over yourself, Quinn!" A boy shouted down the hallway, laughing uncontrollably right after.

 He then quickly went to his bag to pull out a little test tube that was half-filled with a colourless liquid.

 "Test 112, Hydrochloric acid.
 Let's see how it goes?"
-Quinn then started to slowly pour the liquid out of the test tube onto the book.
+He then started to slowly pour the liquid out of the test tube onto the book.

 "So far, there is no reaction."
-Quinn proceeded to continue to pour all of the contents of the test tube on the book, but there was no reaction at the end of his experiment.
+He proceeded to continue to pour all of the test tube contents on the book, but there was no reaction at the end of his experiment.

 "Another failure.
 Why won't you open?
 Why did mum and dad even have this thing?"